thinnect/mist-example/README.md

 # Thinnect OTA (libota)

-The example application can be optionally built with the Thinnect mesh network layer.
+The example application can be optionally built with the Thinnect mesh update layer.
 The library needs to be obtained separately.
 The library bundle should include a header `updater.h` and the static library `libota.a` for a given architecture.
 These need to be stored as: